 What does it mean?

--Limiting questions directed to the AAC user, especially those you know the answer to.
+- Limiting questions directed to the AAC user, especially if you already know the answers.

 Why should you do it?

--Decreases the risk that the AAC user will experience AAC use as "work" and will continue to use it.
+- Decreases the risk that the AAC user will experience AAC use as "work" and continue to use it.

 How modeling without expectation looks like?